rcorcs/fmsa/README.md

 # Function Merging by Sequence Alignment

-This file implements the general function merging optimization.

-It identifies similarities between functions, and If profitable, merges them into a single function, replacing the original ones.
+It identifies similarities between functions, and if profitable, merges them into a single function, replacing the original ones.
 Functions do not need to be identical to be merged.
 In fact, there is very little restriction to merge two function, however, the produced merged function can be larger than